Revisiting Self-Play Preference Optimization: On the Role of Prompt Difficulty: How to Mitigate the Difficult Prompt Issue

-In addition to the full set of results, we also include the results of dropping $30$ percent of prompts for Tulu and $50$ percent for Mistral randomly, which are named \emph{Random}.
+In addition to results of the full dataset, we also include the results of retaining $30$ percent of prompts for Tulu and Mistral randomly, which are named \emph{Random}.

-\paragraph{Results.} As shown in Table~\ref{tab:main_results}, our method outperforms the complete set and random drop results on AlpacaEval~2 and Arena-Hard, with significantly less training compute.
+\paragraph{Results.} As shown in Table~\ref{tab:main_results}, our method outperforms the complete set and random results on AlpacaEval~2 and Arena-Hard, with significantly less training compute.
 The results support our hypothesis that difficult prompts do not help the preference optimization process, limiting effective learning.
 In contrast, removing a controlled portion of the hardest prompts not only improves performance, but also reduces training cost.
 This suggests that pruning strategies based on prompt difficulty can serve as a simple yet effective approach to enhance the efficiency of self-play preference optimization pipelines.
-The results of more reward models can be found in Appendix~\ref{more_rm}.
+We find consistent results on more reward models, which can be found in Appendix~\ref{more_rm}.

-\paragraph{Remove Varying Portion of Hard Prompts.} To further investigate the sensitivity of self-play optimization to the proportion of difficult prompts removed, we vary $k$ from $10$ to $50$ and report the results in Figure~\ref{k_tulu}.
+\paragraph{Keeping Varying Portion of Easiest Prompts.} To further investigate the sensitivity of self-play optimization to the proportion of easiest prompts kept, we vary $k$ from $10$ to $50$ and report the results in Figure~\ref{k_tulu}.
 We find that the model performance increases steadily as $k$ grows from $10$ to $30$, with the peak performance observed at $k$=$30$.
-Beyond this point, removing a larger fraction of prompts begins to degrade performance, as valuable training signals are discarded together with the hardest prompts.
-This trend suggests that moderate pruning of difficult prompts is beneficial, while overly aggressive pruning risks underutilizing the training corpus.
+Beyond this point, incorporating more prompts begins to degrade performance.
+This trend suggests that incorporating more and more difficult prompts may ultimately hurt optimization.
 In general, these results reinforce the conclusion that prompt difficulty serves as an effective criterion for adaptive pruning in preference optimization.
 More experiments can be found in Appendix~\ref{mistral_k_analysis}.